Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-4/code_smells.md

 - Smaller, focused functions mean a smaller search area when something breaks.
 - Less duplication, so fixing one thing doesn’t secretly break three others.
-- Pure functions are easy to test, so logic issue get caught earlier. me mkidn inte seerors.
+- Pure functions are easy to test, so logic issue get caught earlier.